-Where the land becomes the owner's principal place of residence during the financial year, a refund or waiver may be granted in any of the following circumstances:
+Where the land becomes the owner's principal place of residence during the financial year, a refund or waiver may be granted in any of the following circumstances where a natural person:

-- where a natural person owns land at 30 June which becomes their principal place of residence (PPR) during the financial year and they sell any other land they had received a principal place of residence exemption on in the financial year, a waiver of land tax payable may be granted.
-To be eligible, they cannot receive any rent for either home in that same financial year. - where a natural person owns 2 parcels of land as at midnight 30 June because they have: - bought a new home and are in the process of selling their previous home or have recently sold their previous home;
+- owns land at 30 June which becomes their principal place of residence (PPR) during the financial year and they sell any other land they had received a principal place of residence exemption on in the financial year, a waiver of the land tax payable against the new principal place of residence may be granted for that financial year.
+To be eligible, they cannot receive any rent for either home in that same financial year. - owns 2 parcels of land as at midnight 30 June because they have: - bought a new home and are in the process of selling their previous home or have recently sold their previous home;